 programming for girls.

-Engineering Your Tomorrow: For 24 years, DuPont has introduced Girl Scout Cadettes to careers in engineering and science.
+Engineering Your Tomorrow: For nearly three decades, DuPont has introduced Girl Scout Cadettes to careers in engineering and science.
 Engineering Your Tomorrow features an entire day of fun, hands-on activities and experiments that illustrate basic scientific and engineering principles.
-Designed to reach girls before they enter high school, Engineering Your Tomorrow inspires them to consider STEM fields as potential college majors and careers.
+Designed to reach girls before they enter high school, Engineering Your Tomorrow inspires them to consider STEM fields as college majors and careers.
 The program shows girls, their leaders and parents that engineering and science are fun.

-Engineering Fridays: Girl Scout Juniors explored engineering and science during this three-time series through the University of Delaware.
+Engineering Fridays: Girl Scout Juniors explore engineering and science during this series through the University of Delaware.

-Women in Aviation: The Delaware 99s, a group of women pilots, show Girl Scout Cadettes the variety of careers available in the aviation industry.
+Women in Aviation: The Delaware 99s, a group of women pilots, show Girl Scout Cadettes the variety of careers in aviation.

 Society of Women Engineers: Through the University of Delaware, this organization has offered several engineering and technology programs for girls.
 Several of their members are Girl Scout alumnae, a clear example of how their experiences in discovering science through Girl Scouting led them to choose engineering as their college major.

 Career Dine-Arounds: Cadette, Senior and Ambassador Girl Scouts are starting to think about their careers.
 One of the best ways to learn about the options available to them is through meeting successful women in a variety of occupations.
 Dine-Arounds help girls discover possible exciting options and gives guidance for educational choices.
-Hosts provide a simple dinner — pizza and salad is popular — for 15– 20 girls and share information, personal educational and career backgrounds and hands-on activities or a tour of the workplace.
+Hosts provide a simple dinner (Pizza and salad is popular.) for 15 - 20 girls and share information, personal educational and career backgrounds and hands-on activities or a tour of